aayush-srivastava/Shop-Manager/README.md

 ## Running Tests:

 ### Get Test Summary during installation using Maven:
-* First, navigate to 'Walsmart' folder and build the project as:
+* First, navigate to 'Shop-Manager' folder and build the project as:
 ```
-Walsmart>mvn clean install
+Shop-Manager>mvn clean install
 ```
 * This will print a Test summary of all Tests

 ### Running individual Tests from the Command Line:
-* Navigate to 'Walsmart' folder:
+* Navigate to 'Shop-Manager' folder:
 * The following tests are available for running:
 ```
-Walsmart>mvn -Dtest=com.aman.WalsmartTests test
+Shop-manager>mvn -Dtest=com.aman.WalsmartTests test

 Walsmart>mvn -Dtest=com.aman.controller.AssignmentsControllerTest test
 Walsmart>mvn -Dtest=com.aman.controller.AssignmentsControllerTest#tasksList test